I'm Stephen Yang, researching

 In the past...

-In May 2022, I graduated summa cum laude from Cornell University, with a B.S. in Communication and Information Science.
-I graduated as the Degree Marshal of the Cornell Ann S. Bowers College of Computing and Information Science, a Merrill Presidential Scholar, and a Rawlings Presidential Research Scholar.
+I hold a B.S. in Communication and Information Science from Cornell University, where I graduated as the Degree Marshal of the Cornell Ann S. Bowers College of Computing and Information Science, a Merrill Presidential Scholar, and a Rawlings Presidential Research Scholar.

 Outside of academia, I have worked in journalism and advertising at organizations such as the Taipei Times and Wunderman Thompson.